c0rnyx/root-me/README.md

 </p>

 <p>
-Initial attempts using common executable extensions such as <code>.php</code> and <code>.phtml</code>
+Initial attempt using a common executable extension <code>.php</code> was rejected by the server.
-were correctly rejected by the server.
-Additional testing was performed using lesser-known PHP-related extensions to evaluate the robustness of the server-side validation.
+Afterwards additional testing was performed using lesser-known PHP-related extensions such as <code>.phtml</code>, in order to evaluate the robustness of the server-side validation.
 </p>

 <p>